Our President

 Zulqernain Haider Subhani

-Executive Director of Maqasid Institute India
+Executive Director of Maqasid Institute- India

-Executive Director of Maqasid Institute India and guest lecturer at Al Jamia Al Islamia Kerala where he teaches Maqasid al Shariah and Usul Fiqh in the department of contemporary Islamic Fiqh.
-Zulqernain Haider is currently pursuing PhD in Fiqh and Usul Fiqh at International Islamic University Malaysia with a focus on Maqasid al-Shariah, gender issues and integration of Fiqh and sociology.
+Ustadh Zulqernain Haider is a guest lecturer at Al Jamia Al Islamia Kerala where he teaches Maqasid al Shariah and Usul ul-Fiqh in the Department of Contemporary Islamic Fiqh.
+Zulqernain Haider is currently pursuing PhD in Fiqh and Usul ul-Fiqh at International Islamic University Malaysia with a focus on Maqasid al-Shariah, gender issues, and integration of Fiqh and sociology.
 After completing alimiyah from Jamia tul Falah he completed a study program in Shariah from Nadwatul Ulema Lucknow.
-He did his first Masters in Qur’anic studies from Al Jamia Al Islamia Kerala and second Masters in Sociology and Anthropology from IIUM Malaysia.
-He has published a number of articles in English, Urdu, Arabic and Hindi in different journals and magazines.
-Currently, he is working on a book on sociopolitical values of Shariah.
+He did his first Master’s in Qur’anic studies from Al Jamia Al Islamia Kerala and his second Master’s in Sociology and Anthropology from IIUM Malaysia.
+He has published a number of articles in English, Urdu, Arabic, and Hindi in different journals and magazines.
+Currently, he is working on a book on the sociopolitical values of Shariah.

 OUR RESEARCH FELLOWS